 CISlite is a Microsoft Word document a lawyer can email to the client.
 The client fills out the form, providing everything from the full names of the spouses and children in the divorce to detailed financial information.
 The client then emails the completed form back and the attorney imports the information into the software, which in turn populates the New Jersey CIS form.

 The client performs a sort of self-interview.
 The case information ends up in the attorney’s files without giving the client direct access to the software.
 Practice employees can use their time more effectively and it keeps the client busy with a useful task.
 This doesn’t eliminate the need for a client interview but it does shorten and simplify the process.

 CISlite is a valuable tool when used with the desktop version of the legal office software, but it really shines in partnership with the cloud version.
 Attorneys can send and receive the form, and then import the data into the case file without needing to be chained to an office.
 Family law attorneys have the flexibility to meet with clients, judges and opposing attorneys anywhere and still have full access to the tools needed to provide counseling to couples divorcing in New Jersey.

-Bring your practice to a new level of efficiency by using modern digital tools designed specifically for the needs of the legal profession.
+Bring your practice to a new level of efficiency by using modern digital tools such as NJ Case Information Statement software designed specifically for the needs of the legal profession.